adam-atamnia/Python21-PrivacyPolicy/Privacy-Policy.md

 ### Introduction
 Our privacy policy will help you understand what information we collect at Python21, how Python21 uses it, and what choices you have.
 If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
-The Personal Information that we collect are used for providing and improving the Service.

 ### Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to users name, and email address.
+We may require you to provide us with certain personally identifiable information, including but not limited to users name, and email address.
 The information that we request will be retained by us and used as described in this privacy policy.
 The app does use third party services that may collect information used to identify you.

 ### Cookies